DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 ### LIBR

-The Laureate Institute for Brain Research (LIBR) houses the Biostatitics and Geolocation [HBCD Workgroups](#hbcd-workgroups) and provides support for the HDCC in the areas of biostatistics, geolocation, and data analysis.
+The Laureate Institute for Brain Research (LIBR) houses the Biostatistics and Geolocation [HBCD Workgroups](#hbcd-workgroups) and provides support for the HDCC in the areas of biostatistics, geolocation, and data analysis.

 ```mermaid
 ---